innovatrics/dot-js-kit/README.md

 ## Documentation

-to read the official documentation go to followign links
+to read the official documentation go to following links

 ### Face Auto Capture Component